Have you been training in a pair of old sneakers? Are you ready to buy a new pair of running shoes but aren’t sure where to start?

 Tips for buying shoes

-Don’t worry about price – A good pair of running shoes is going to cost you some money.
+Don’t worry about the price– A good pair of running shoes is going to cost you some money.
 Sometimes shoe stores will have special sales or offer discounts.

 Buying new shoes is always an exciting time but remember to break them in before running a race.
-Breaking shoes in helps your body to adjust to a new routine and helps to prevent blisters.
+Breaking in shoes helps your body adjust to a new routine and helps to prevent blisters.